cnsa/keras-text-classification-w2v/README.md

-# Text-classification on Keras Tensorflow with LSTM and word2vector models.
+# Text-classification on Keras, Tensorflow with LSTM and doc2vector (or word2vector) models.

 Prepare python: